mtvanli/Getting_and_Cleaning_Data_Course_Project/README.md

 It then extracts the variable names from the Features.txt to later use as field names in the merged data

-It replaces descriptive activity names to name the activities in the data set (i.e replace 1-6 with WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

 It merges the training and the test sets to create one data set.

-It relabels the last two columns of the merged data set as "Activity" and "Subject"
+It relabels the last columns of the merged data set as "Subject"

+It merges the Activity Labels with the mergedData to get the descriptive activity names in the dataset(i.e replace 1-6 with WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

+It relabels the new last columns of as "Activity" and removes the Activity numbers.

 It extracts only the measurements on the mean and standard deviation for each measurement.